By 10 min read Last Updated: 18. March 2025

 You can also find our free invoice template here.

-Electronic invoicing vs. paper invoicing
+Electronic invoicing vs. Paper invoicing

 Electronic invoicing and paper invoicing differ from each other in several ways.

 E-invoicing involves digital data transfer through online invoicing systems and standardized electronic formats such as PDF, XML or EDI.
-The invoicing process takes place through an encrypted data exchange and makes it easy to store and search for previous invoices digitally.
+The invoicing process takes place through an encrypted data exchange and makes it easy to save and search for previous invoices digitally.

 An easier freelance life with Factofly